mike-grayhat/djazator/README.rst

 Advanced notifications:
 -----------------------

-You can send notifications to only dedicated users.
+You can send notifications to subset of users.

 ::